erinrwhite/managing-humans/README.md

 <!-- end toc 4 -->

 ## introduction
 [slide: introductory slide] Hi folks, I'm Erin White and I am the web systems librarian at Virginia Commonwealth University in Richmond, VA.
-Today I'm going to talk about being a technical person who manages technical people.
+Today I'm going to talk about being a technical person who becomes a manager of technical people.
 Or being a human who manages humans.

 [slide: didn't sybil just talk about this?]
 You're probably wondering if I'm going to cover the same stuff as Sybil.
 Well, we schemed ahead of time to avoid dwelling on similar topics.
-I am talking a little more about working one-on-one with yourself and people you manage.
+I am talking a little more about working with yourself and one-on-one with the people you manage.
 And, I'm talking more about the first few years of management - the takeoff rather than the flight.

 [slide: agenda] The gist of my talk today is: "soft" skills are hard, be a human and recognize that others are, too.

 ## "soft" skills are hard
 [slide: soft skills and hard skills] The Code4Lib schedule this year isn't just about code.
 I'm happy about that.
 Our work is about hard skills *and* soft skills.
 I'd probably be more comfortable up here talking about an app we developed, but it's also important to talk about this, and I'm glad you thought so, too.
 I hope that we'll continue to see sessions like this at Code4Libs future, and coming from people who aren't women, too.

 So what's the diff?